SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

-A :newTerm:`protocol composition type` defines a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.
+A :newTerm:`protocol composition type` defines a type that conforms to each protocol in a list of specified protocols, or a type that's a subclass of a given class and conforms to each protocol in a list of specified protocols.
 Protocol composition types may be used only when specifying a type in type annotations,